 98. Californium (Cf): The heaviest element that occurs naturally on earth.

-Here are some other B-or-C-related candies: Baby Ruth (supposedly named after Grover Cleveland’s daughter, Ruth, and not Babe Ruth.
+Here are some other B-or-C-related candies: Baby Ruth (supposedly named after Grover Cleveland’s daughter, Ruth, and not Babe Ruth; although it’s also claimed that this story was made up to avoid trademark lawsuits with the baseball player.
 As part of a marketing scheme, thousands of Baby Ruth bars were dropped over Chicago in 1923; each bar had its own parachute); Bar None (discontinued Hershey product, said to “tame the chocolate beasty”); Big Turk (chocolate covered turkish delight, Canadian-style, meaning it is actually ham covered in maple syrup and sold only at Tim Horton’s); Crunky (chocolate and crisped rice, sold in South Korea); Chunky (milk chocolate, peanuts, raisins.
 A smaller version called a “Chunky Cutie” used to be available); Club Sandwich (chocolate covered peanut-butter and cracker sandwich that is – I repeat – called a “Club Sandwich”); Carlos V (Mexican milk chocolate – “El Rey de los chocolates”); Cup-O-Gold (marshmallow-filled-cup-type candy product, with almonds and coconut); Caramello Koala (koala-shaped caramel-filled chocolate)

 • Chicken ‘N Beer is a 2003 album by Ludacris.